A Distributed-Memory Algorithm for Computing a Heavy-Weight Perfect Matching on Bipartite Graphs: Notation and Background

 Given a bipartite graph $G=(R \cup C, E, w)$, a \emph{matching} $\M$ is a subset of $E$ such that at most one edge in $\M$ is incident on any vertex.
 Given a matching $\M$ in $G$, an edge is matched if it belongs to $\M$, and unmatched otherwise.
 Similarly, a vertex is matched if it is an endpoint of a matched edge.
 If an edge $\{i,j\}$ is matched, we define $m_j:=i$ and $m_i:=j$ and call the vertices \emph{mates} of each other.
 A matching $\M$ is \emph{maximal} if there is no other matching $\M'$ that properly contains $\M$, and $\M$ is \emph{maximum} if $|\M|{\geq}|\M'|$ for every matching $\M'$ in $G$.
 Furthermore, if $|\M| = |R| = |C|$, $\M$ is called a {\it perfect} matching.
 When $\Am$ has full structural rank, the corresponding bipartite graph $G$ has a perfect matching.
 Since this paper focuses on perfect matching algorithms, we assume $|R| = |C|$.
 We denote $|R|$ by $n$ and $|E|$ by $m$.
+When referring to matrices, we use $\mathit{nnz}$ instead of $m$ to denote the number of nonzeros in the matrix.
 Now, the {\it perfect matching} problem consists of either finding a matching that is perfect, or deciding that no such matching exists in the input graph.

-\revision{ The weight of a matching $\M$ is simply the sum of the weights of its edges.
+\revision{ The weight $w(\M)$ of a matching $\M$ is the sum of the weights of its edges.
 The {\it maximum weight matching} problem asks for a matching of maximum weight regardless of cardinality, while the {\em maximum weight perfect matching} (MWPM) problem asks for a perfect matching that has maximum weight among all perfect matchings.
-If we multiply all weights by $-1$, the MWPM problem becomes equivalent to the {\em minimum weight perfect matching} problem~\cite{schrijver2003combinatorial}. }
+If we multiply all weights by $-1$, the MWPM problem becomes equivalent to the {\em minimum weight perfect matching} problem~\cite{schrijver2003combinatorial}.
+For selecting pivots in linear solvers, only the absolute value of the nonzero elements matters.
+Thus we can assume all weights to be positive. }

 All the above problems can be further subdivided into the bipartite and general case, with the latter often requiring significantly more sophisticated algorithms.
-In the following, we will restrict our discussions to the bipartite case.
+In the following, we will restrict

-An \emph{$\M$-alternating cycle} in $G$ is a cycle whose edges are alternately matched and unmatched in matching $\M$.
-By exchanging the matched and unmatched edges of an $\M$-alternating cycle, we get a new matching of the same cardinality, but potentially different weight.
-If the new weight is higher, the alternating cycle is also an \emph{$\M$-augmenting cycle}.
-The difference in weight is called the \emph{gain} of the cycle.
-Let $W(i,j,m_j,m_i)$ denote the gain of the cycle formed by the vertices $i$ and $j$ and their mates $m_j$ and $m_i$.
-A cycle that contains $k$ vertices and $k$ edges is called $k$-cycle.